 7. Use a free habit tracking app (like HabitBull)

 Another app that claims it can easily break bad habits such as smoking, drinking, or nail-biting.
 Additionally, it can do it while helping you build positive habits like fitness, meditation, or reading.

 That would be the Habit Bull app.
 Here’s how to do this step by step.

 - After you’ve created an account, you then enter in the name of the habit that you wish to start.

 - Once created, you log in each day to record your progress and confirm you’ve completed the task for that particular date.

 - A circle is then placed around the date of completion.

-You can also use the Habit Bull app and the Calendar Technique to track how long you have stopped a bad habit as well.
+You can also use the Habit Bull app to track how long you’ve stopped a bad habit as well.
 So it’s useful in different ways.

-After 21 consecutive days of either stopping a bad habit or starting a good one, you can move on to another one.
+After 21 consecutive days of either stopping a bad habit or starting a good one, you can move on to another.